chessturo/linear-algebra/pages/ch1/intro-systems.md

 Specifically, let's zoom in on the line $$y = -3x + 4$$.
 Each point, $$(x,y)$$, on that line is only "on the line" if it satisfies the equation $$y = -3x + 4$$ (or equivalently, $$0 = -3x - y + 4$$).
-Therefore we can think of each line as the set of all solutions to one of the equations, and the point where these two lines cross is where *both* equations are satisfied simultaneously.
+Therefore, we can think of each line as the set of all solutions to one of the equations, and the point where these two lines cross is where *both* equations are satisfied simultaneously.